MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

   - enduser
 ---

-# WinAutomation with Power Automate
+# Use Softomotive's WinAutomation with UI flows

 Your Power Automate Attended RPA license (paid or trial) now gives you full access to Softomotive's [WinAutomation](https://www.winautomation.com/).
 This document will guide you through getting WinAutomation processes running with Power Automate.